maiertech/template-tauri-sveltekit/README.md

 ### Updating Tauri

-Anything Tauri is contained in `/src-tauri`.
+Anything Tauri is contained in `src-tauri`.
 I use the Tauri CLI with `pnpm` to generate this folder.
 This requires `@tauri-apps/cli@next` to be installed.
 I ran `pnpm tauri init` with the following customizations:

 - **What is your app name?** template-tauri-sveltekit
 - **What should the window title be?** template-tauri-sveltekit
-- **Where are your web assets located, relative to `/src-tauri/tauri.conf.json`?** `../build`, which is the default build directory for adapter-static.
+- **Where are your web assets located, relative to `src-tauri/tauri.conf.json`?** `../build`, which is the default build directory for adapter-static.
 - **What is the URL of your dev server?** `http://localhost:5173`
 - **What is your frontend dev command?** `pnpm dev`
 - **What is your frontend build command?** `pnpm build`